samjones00/docs/docs/_documentation/TypeScript-Add-ServiceStack-Reference.md

 }
 ```

-The W3C fetch definitions are built into TypeScript 2.3, older versions of TypeScript can install them with:
+The W3C `fetch` definitions are built into TypeScript **2.3+**, if using older versions of TypeScript they can be installed with:

     npm install --save-dev @types/whatwg-fetch